HONOLULU STAR ADVERTISER'S

 “That song is my first memory of hearing a DJ scratch,” said Netherland.
 “It intrigued me that by simply moving the record back & forth, you could make those cool sounds.”

-His older brother and sister were all into the dancing scene, pop-locking, and b-boying but Netherland said while that was fun, dancing never really satisfied him.
+His older brother and sister were all into the pop-locking dancing scene, and although Netherland got into b-boying, dancing never really satisfied him.

 “I loved how the music made me want to dance … however, I wanted to be able to do that,” he said.
 “I wanted to be the one to make the people dance.”